 We are facing an opioid and addiction crisis of epidemic proportion.
 What can we do within our families, faith communities and schools to stem the tide?
-As part of its mandate to address this epidemic, the Archdiocese of Boston’s Opioid Task Force is offering a series of interactive, live webinars specifically geared to Catholic school parents and guardians.
-These webinars are being held on four consecutive Thursdays, beginning on September 21, from 1:00 – 2:00 pm.
-Each webinar is a different topic.
-Registration is free.
+As part of its mandate to address this epidemic, the Archdiocese of Boston’s Opioid Task Force is offered a series of interactive, live webinars specifically geared to Catholic school parents and guardians.

 Webinar Topics and Dates

 September 21– Middlesex County District Attorney Marian Ryan